-The Auckland University of Technology is offering Faculty of Culture and Society scholarship.
+The Auckland University of Technology is offering the Faculty of Culture and Society scholarship.
 The grant is available for international students.

 When you become an AUT student, you’ll join a diverse and collaborative community.
 Our facilities are outstanding, we’re proud of our connections with the community.

 AUT creates graduates who are world-ready, not just career ready.
 Curiosity, creativity, connection, and collaboration are the new global currency.
 That’s why they’re at the core of our teaching philosophy to ensure our students thrive in this world of rapid technological change.

 - Course Level: award is available for the postgraduate program.

 - Study Subject: School of Education, School of Language and Culture, School of Hospitality Tourism and Gastronomy, School of Social Science and Public Policy.